siddharthyayavaram/CAIRE/README.md

 - **Sets up the environment**: Installs dependencies via Conda or Pip.
   - **Using Conda**:
-    Create and activate the Conda environment with the following commands:

     ```sh
     conda env create -f environment.yaml
     conda activate caire
     ```
   - **With Pip**:
-    Alternatively, you can install the package directly using Pip:

     ```sh
     pip install -e .
     ```